 Tyrosine is also used to improve conditions like attention deficit disorder (ADD), attention deficit-hyperactivity disorder (ADHD), improving alertness, and the difficulty to stay awake (narcolepsy).
 It is also used in several illnesses such as Parkinson’s disease, chronic fatigue syndrome (CFS), Alzheimer’s disease, alcohol and cocaine withdrawal, ED (erectile dysfunction), heart disease and stroke, libido loss, schizophrenia, as a suntan agent and appetite suppressant.

-As for cosmetics, tyrosine is also sometimes applied in the skin to reduce wrinkles.
+As for cosmetics, tyrosine is also sometimes applied to the skin to reduce wrinkles.

 Risks in taking Tyrosine

-The use of tyrosine is not allowed for people with overactive thyroid (hyperthyroidism) or Graves disease.
-Taking tyrosine might increase the levels of thryroxine, a thyroid hormone, which could get the situation worse.
+The use of tyrosine is not allowed for people with an overactive thyroid (hyperthyroidism) or Graves disease.
+Taking tyrosine might increase the levels of thyroxine, a thyroid hormone, which could get the situation worse.

 Healing with Tyrosine

 Dosage: Therapeutic doses can be between 350 milligrams to 6,000 milligrams or 6 grams in a day.
 Men need 2,600 milligrams and women is 2,200 milligrams a day.
 The daily requirements can increase depending on the needs of a person.

 Food Sources: They can be obtained from sesame seeds and almonds.
 Seaweed, fish and poultry are also excellent sources.

 |Food Sources||Amount||Equivalent Tyrosine Value|